 Finally, maintain an updated content library, knowledge base, and customer support database.

 Customer self-service works best when it’s completely integrated into your customer service strategy.

 CRM integrations are critical so that your IVR can deliver more personalized service by accessing relevant customer information.
-And it can extend its functionalities when it integrates with other business apps.
+Integrating the IVR with other business apps can extend its functionalities.
 For this, it is essential to consider an IVR built on an open API platform with deep CTI integration capabilities.

 Conversational Interactive Voice Response gives callers a more human-like and friendly experience.
 This IVR system only needs vocal input to work.
 It can recognize what callers say, what they mean, and interact with them.

 But these self-service IVR systems aren’t limited to brief, stilted responses like “yes,” “no,” or “human please.”